russellballestrini/botoform/readme.rst

 What about CloudFormation?
  I couldn't figure out how to use CloudFormation and I think that is a problem...
- Botoform will not support all the things that CloudFormation does, and at times it will be opionionated to keep things simple, usable, and understandable.
+ Botoform will not support all the things that CloudFormation does, and at times it will be opinionated to keep things simple, usable, and understandable.

 .. _Botoform: http://botoform.com
 .. _Botocore: http://botocore.com